Advanced Fertility Center of Chicago

 We do not know exactly why there is an increase in chromosomal abnormalities in the eggs of women as they age.
 However, research has clarified some of the issues involved.

-• However, with a disordered arrangement on an abnormal spindle, the division process may be uneven - with an unbalanced chromosomal situation resulting
+• However, with a disordered arrangement on an abnormal spindle, the division process may be uneven – resulting in an unbalanced chromosomal situation.

-Older eggs are significantly more likely to have abnormal spindles - and an abnormal spindle predisposes to development of chromosomally abnormal eggs.
+Older eggs are significantly more likely to have abnormal spindles – which predisposes to development of chromosomally abnormal eggs.